 How do you start such a conversation?
 There are lots of ways, but it’s all about context.
-If someone in the area where you live has recently died, that can provide an opener.
+If a relative or neighbor has recently died, that can provide an opener.
 If you went to a funeral, or are going to a funeral, that can also provide a starting point.

 Even a celebrity dying can make a conversation about death feel appropriate.
-For instance, when a famous person dies suddenly, it is quite acceptable to say, “That makes me think about what I would do in that situation,” and then you lead on from there.
+For instance, when a famous person dies suddenly, as was the case with Ivana Trump, for instance, it is quite acceptable to say, “That makes me think about what I would do in that situation,” and then you lead on from there.

-When Aretha Franklin died without having left a will, it would have been entirely normal to ask someone else if they had a will, and if not, why not, or how they had gone about it.
+If someone dies without having left a will, it would be entirely normal to ask someone else if they had a will, and if not, why not, or how they had gone about it.

 Conversations don’t have to be just with family members; you can speak with friends, work colleagues, church companions, group members or anyone at all.
 Remember you never know how people are going to react until you open the door on the subject.

 Keep an open heart even if the initial response is not what you would prefer.
 And once you’ve started, remember to listen!